dawidkotarba/interview_questions/general.md

 # General

 ## Algorithms
-- stable vs unstable sorting
+- Stable vs unstable sorting
-- big O for sorting algorithms
+- Big O for sorting algorithms
+- What do you know about balanced trees (BTREES)?
+- What is Binary Trees idea?
+- What kind of sort algorithms do you know?
+- What it means that algorithm is recursive?
+What kind of tasks can be solved by recursive algorithms?
+- What is Djikstra algorithm and where you can use it?
+- Describe the concept of HeapSort

 ## Security
 - symmetric vs assymetric encryption

-## Web
-- HTTP methods vs CRUD
-- What are the differences between SOAP and REST webservices?
-- What types of return codes do you know?
-What types of codes belong to 1XX, 2XX, 3XX, 4XX, 5XX (i.e. 404 etc.)

 ## Other
 - What is a difference between framework and library?